dpjanes/advent/2025/day_08/README.txt

 After making the ten shortest connections, there are 11 circuits: one circuit which contains 5 junction boxes, one circuit which contains 4 junction boxes, two circuits which contain 2 junction boxes each, and seven circuits which each contain a single junction box.
 Multiplying together the sizes of the three largest circuits (5, 4, and one of the circuits of size 2) produces 40.

+CIRCUIT 3: 4 boxes
+CIRCUIT 0: 7 boxes
+CIRCUIT 7: 5 boxes
+CIRCUIT 5: 2 boxes
+CIRCUIT 6: 2 boxes

 Your list contains many junction boxes; connect together the 1000 pairs of junction boxes which are closest together.
-Afterward, what do you get if you multiply together the sizes of the three largest circuits?
+Afterward, what do you get if you multiply together the sizes of the three largest circuits?≈